VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 Then it adds a simulated phylogenetic random effect.

-Finally, the script converts the linear predictor to probability scale:
+Finally, the script converts the linear predictor (i.e., logit scale) to probability scale:

 ```r
 mu <- plogis(eta_mu)